 Written by Diane Mulcahy in 2015, The Gig Economy splits itself into three sections: Finding work, managing time and lifestyle, and financial planning.
 Each section corresponds to a different stage of life (beginning, middle, later).
 This book is especially suited for people in the middle of their careers thinking about making a switch to freelancing.
 The advice offered in The Gig Economy focuses less on your work itself, but on your life around work and how you should manage that life differently than you would if you were an employee.
-Chapters include saving for retirement, maximizing vacation time, and finding insurance plans, and is peppered with stories from real freelancers Diane interviewed.
+Chapters include saving for retirement, maximizing vacation time, and finding insurance plans, and are peppered with stories from real freelancers Diane interviewed.
 Despite being dense in content, the book is a pretty quick read.

 My Creative Side Business is 226 pages long and revolves around 14 interviews with a variety of freelancers in different industries from web design, to photography, to online teaching, to independent hospitality.
 Written by journalist and marketing professional Monika Kanokova, the book talks about lots of freelancer struggles but focuses primarily on people who have successfully and continually freelanced.
-The stories told are pretty soup to nuts and starts with a freelancers origins, the roadblocks they’ve faced, and how they’ve arrived at the stable successful career they have.
+The stories told are pretty soup to nuts and start with the freelancer's origins, the roadblocks they’ve faced, and how they’ve arrived at the stable successful career they have.
 Each interview is followed by chapters consisting of advice extrapolated and expanded on from that interview.

 New Rules of Work was written by Kathryn Minshew and Alexandra Cavoulacos, the founders of TheMuse.com, which is a job board/company database/career coaching site/advise blog.
 The book is very much a reflection of their site and includes, not just specific work advice, but personal exercises one can do to discover their passion.
 This book is particularly suited for the person recently out of school and trying to find their way.
 It’s a good book to read if thinking about freelancing.

 The book is broken down into three pretty straightforward parts.
 Part one, “What Do I Actually Want?”, takes you through the process of figuring out your own passions and what field or career might be best for you.
 Part two, “Making Your Move,” takes you step by step through the best process for finding the best jobs.
 Part three, “Charting Your Course Through The Modern Workplace,” is all about how to succeed once you’ve landed that dream job.
-Sections two and three are geared more toward more toward employees, but they're still absolutely useful for freelancers.
+Sections two and three are geared more toward employees, but they're still absolutely useful for freelancers.
 In fact, section three gives you a pretty good idea of what a full-time workplace is like without having to see it for yourself.